 Step 8:

-If your first attempts to find off-peak pricing were unsuccessful, I suggest that you keep on trying by searching month after month until you find off-peak night awards that will work for your schedule and are actually bookable.
+If your first attempts to find off-peak pricing were unsuccessful, I suggest you keep trying, searching month after month until you find off-peak night awards that work for your schedule and are bookable.

 Pro-Tip: Hyatt opens their award calendar about 13 months out.
 Hence, your chances of finding off-peak award space increase the farther out you look.